finkbeca/Notes/content/docs/Front-End/react.md

 ### useEffect
-we use the useEffect hook for calling functions with side effects within our components UseEffect has 2 arguments: callback a function with side effects, and depencies an optional array containing dependency values
+we use the useEffect hook for calling functions with side effects within our components UseEffect has 2 arguments: callback a function with side effects, and dependencies an optional array containing dependency values

 ```
 import React, { useState, useEffect } from 'react'